 Vallerie Bertinelli holding a backup guitar with a Steinberger Transtrem.

 Above is an ultra rare laser etched EVH-style “striped” Floyd.
 Only three are known to exist.

 A powder-coated white Floyd Rose seen on select Hamer models in 1985.
-Hemlut Schaller supposedly made these with Floyd Rose’s permission.
+Hemlut Schaller supposedly made these without Floyd Rose’s permission.

 Floyd Rose invented his own sustainer system while at Kramer, and Kramer put it on their “Kramer Sustainer” guitar in 1989.
 This is the year when sustainer systems (Sustainiac, Fernandes sustainer) were first introduced to the market.

 A Kramer ad featuring familiars such as Brad Gillis, Neal Schon, and other 80s guitarists with Floyd Rose Tremolos on the floor.

 A fan-favorite ad with Floyd Rose holding a white Kramer Stagemaster and riding a motorcycle with Eddie Van halen.

 Another Kramer ad with multiple 80s rockers sitting on benches while Mr. Rose holds his own “Kramer Floyd Rose” guitar.
 Also note the ad features a standard original bridge and a Les Paul style chrome bridge on the right.

 Another Kramer ad features the original (FRT-5/whale tail) and Les Paul style trem.

 Above shows the difference between the earliest pivot posts.
 The “1981” stud posts, although they were used possibly earlier and until 1983, are different than the mid-1980s and newer screw posts.
 New page describing this coming soon.